nancydyc/Smart-Investor-Beginner/README.md

 ## <a name="aboutme"></a>About the Developer

-TravelMaps creator Tegan Broderick is a former art conservator and museum collections manager turned software engineer.
+Smart Investor creator Yichen Dai is a former world language teacher turned software engineer.
 This is her first fullstack project.
-She can be found on [LinkedIn](https://www.linkedin.com/in/teganbroderick/) and on [Github](https://github.com/teganbroderick).
+She can be found on [LinkedIn](https://www.linkedin.com/in/yichen-dai-20557a195/) and on [Github](https://github.com/nancydyc).